POTS and Heat: How Hot Weather Affects Symptoms + Relief Tips

 Sweating and fluid loss

-Heat leads to more sweating, which can cause dehydration and electrolyte imbalance.
+Heat leads to more sweating, which may influence dehydration and electrolyte imbalance.
 Because hydration is key to maintaining blood volume, research shows that people with POTS often have reduced blood volume, and this deficit is strongly linked to worsened symptoms such as rapid heart rate and fatigue.

 Heat stress and heart rate changes